ethangclark/r2v/README.md

 ### try/catch

-Do not use `try/catch` with observables.
-If you have runtime errors in code that reads from `observable`s, any and all of your `observers` may break.
-Due to the nature of JavaScript, there's no way to keep stack traces sane while still allowing the app to work in a partially-broken state.
+Do not use `try/catch` within computed state.
+Errors here can break `observers` and `reactively`s.
+(Due to the nature of JavaScript, there's no way to keep stack traces sane while still allowing some reactions to work while others have broken.)

 For this reason, TypeScript's "strict" mode is deeply, _deeply_ encouraged.